D8-X/d8x-cli/internal/configs/embedded/README_CONFIG.md

 # Broker-Server
 <details>
  <summary>chainConfig.sol</summary>
-  Edit the segment with the relevant chainId for your deployment and set the array "allowedExecutors" to the "executor" address; no other addresses should be in the array.
+  Edit the segment with the relevant chainId for your deployment.

-  These addresses are allowed to send referral rebates.
+ The entry `allowedExecutors` in `chainConfig.json` must contain the address that executes payments for the referral system, that is, `allowedExecutors` must contain the address that correspond to the private key we set as `BROKER_KEY` in `trader-backend/.env`.

+ The provided entries should be fine for the following variables:
+ * `chainId` the chain id the entry refers to
+ * `name` name of the configuration-entry (for readability of the config only)
+ * `multiPayCtrctAddr` must be in line with the same entry in live.referralSettings.json
+ * `perpetualManagerProxyAddr` the address of the perpetuals-contract

 </details>

 # Candles
 <details>